TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 gem 'sqlite3'
 ~~~

-And put this in it's place:
+And put this in its place:

 ~~~ruby
 group :development, :test do